27th Primetime Emmy Awards

 The 27th Emmy Awards, later known as the 27th Primetime Emmy Awards, were handed out on May 19, 1975.
 There was no host this year.
+35 awards were presented.
 Winners are listed in bold and series' networks are in parentheses.

 The top shows of the night were The Mary Tyler Moore Show, and Upstairs, Downstairs which won its second straight Emmy for Outstanding Drama Series.
 M*A*S*H led all shows with nine major nominations heading into the ceremony, but only won one award.
 The Mary Tyler Moore Show led all shows with five major wins.
 Upstairs, Downstairs became the first non-American drama to win the outstanding drama award twice and was the third win in five years for a British produced drama.